janusnic/helpers.css/README.md

 The RTL file should be only included (after the main file) in the RTL version of your website (if any) [rtl.helpers.css](https://github.com/JadJoubran/helpers.css/blob/master/src/rtl.helpers.css)

-## 1. On development Speed and code maintenance
+## 1. On development speed and code maintenance

 **helpers.css** allows you to use classes instead of writing styles for the most common rules (padding, margin).
 How many times while writing the HTML of a view, you had to go to the css file to add a selector and write `padding-top: 5px`